Tribal art > African mask > Masque League

 Watch the video

-Beautiful light brown patina, residual white clay inlays around the eyes.
-Long raffia beard.
-Within the Lega, the Bwami society, open to men and women, organized social and political life.
+At the Lea, the Bwami society open to men and women, organized social and political life.
 There were up to seven levels of initiation, each associated with emblems.
 Following their exodus from Uganda in the 17th century, the Lega settled on the west bank of the Lualaba River in the DRC.
-Also called Warega, these individuals live in self-contained villages surrounded by palisades, usually on top of hills.
-The role of the chief, kindi, is held by the oldest man in the clan, who must be the highest-ranking.
+Also known as Warega, these individuals live in self-contained villages surrounded by palisades, usually on the top of hills.
+The role of the leader, kindi, is held by the oldest man of the clan, who must be the highest ranking.
 As in other forest tribes, men hunt and clear while women grow cassava.
 Social recognition and authority also had to be won individually: the chief owed his selection to his heart (mutima), good character, intelligence, and impeccable behavior.
-During ritual ceremonies, Idumu masks were presented to initiates placed on a fence and surrounded by smaller masks.
+During ritual ceremonies, Idumu masks were presented to insiders placed on a fence and surrounded by smaller masks.

 This item is sold with its certificate of authenticity